 Once you return to work, pumping is the best way to keep stimulating your breasts to produce milk.

 If your child care is close to your office, stop by on your lunch break to nurse your baby.
-Make sure your child's caregivers understand not to feed her in the late morning so she'll be hungry when you arrive.
-Even better, ask them to call you when she seems ready to feed, and you can rush over for a nursing session.
+Make sure your child's caregivers understand not to feed your baby in the late morning so they'll be hungry when you arrive.
+Even better, ask them to call you when your baby seems ready to feed, and you can go for a nursing session.

 Experiment to Find the Best Pumping Schedule